Last Updated on December 5, 2023 by Sharon Advik

 It’s perfect for travel photographers because you more or less have all the required focal lengths in a single lens.

-35 is usually wide enough when shooting on the street, looking for unique architecture or landscape.
+When shooting on the street, 35 is usually wide enough, looking for unique architecture or landscape.

-Also, Tamron calls this a portrait zoom because it has four different portrait prime lenses inside this thing, thanks to its fast aperture.
+Also, Tamron calls this a portrait zoom because it has four different portrait prime lenses inside, thanks to its fast aperture.

 And then, if you need to capture the detail, 150 comes in handy because I get right up on top of them.